jacelynfish/OS_Process_Scheduler/README.md

 - [x] File drag-drop and upload

-- [ ] Timing calculations including each wating and turnaround time as well as average turn around time
+- [x] Timing calculations including each wating and turnaround time as well as average turn around time

+- [ ] CSS layouts and styling

 - [ ] Database implementation